 Anaphylactic reactions (anaphylaxis) after insect bites

 Allergies arise if the body's immune system overreacts to substances (allergens) that are usually harmless.
 The symptoms often only affect the part of the body that comes into contact with the substance.
-For instance, when pollen or dust are breathed in, the symptoms occur in the airways.
-In anaphylactic reactions (anaphylaxis), the symptoms – some of which are severe – affect several parts of the body at once, and sometimes even the whole body.
+For instance, when pollen or dust are breathed in, the allergy symptoms occur in the airways.
+In anaphylactic reactions (anaphylaxis), the allergy symptoms – some of which are severe – affect several parts of the body at once, and sometimes even the whole body.
 But in most cases anaphylactic reactions aren’t that extreme.
-It's important to get treatment soon enough, though.
+It is important to get treatment soon enough, though.